uvasrg/EvadeML/README.md

 An Evolutionary Framework for Evading Machine Learning-based Malware Classifiers
 ------------

-By Weilin Xu, Yanjun Qi and David Evans, University of Virginia.
+Weilin Xu, Yanjun Qi, and David Evans
+University of Virginia

 # Installation